geodonis/geodonis-server/design/access_control.md

     """
 ```

-## Actions and Group Types
+## Actions

-### Actions
+### Action Enumeration

 This is a list of actions requiring permission in the application.

 1. Actions on Resources
-    - Target Type: Table name used as target.
+    - Target Type: Table name used as target type.
     - Actions:
         - view
-        - modify
+        - update
         - create
         - delete
         - assign_group_to_resource - Assign group to a resource.
 This is a special action in that it has two targets, the resource to which the group is assigned
             and the group that is being assigned to it.
 To accommodate this in the permission system, it is broken into two separate single-target actions:
             - assign_group_to_resources: This action requires a permission for the group: to assign it to some resource.
+(Used only for groups, which are a resource)
             - assign_groups_to_resource: This action requires a permission for the resource: to have some group assigned to it.
+(Used for general resources)
         - assign_group_to_user - Assign a group to a user.
+(Used only for groups, which are a resource)

 2. Actions on Users
     - Target Type: "user"
     - Actions:
         - view: view the user details
-            - not including password: no users can do this
+            - not including password: no users can view the password
             - not including name: this is granted to anyone who has access to a user resource
-        - modify: only the user can modify the user object
+        - update: Modify fields for the user excluding password.
+(Typically only the user can update the user object)
+        - update: Modify the users password.
+(Typically only the user can update the password)
-        - create: only superusers can create a user
+        - create: Create a user
-        - delete: only superuser and the user himself can delete a user
+        - delete: Delete a use (Typically only superuser and the user himself can delete a user)
     - Notes:
         - The user is not considered a resource.

-3. Actions on Endpoints
+3. Actions on Endpoints: This is one implementation.
+Other permission types can be creates.
     - Target Types:
-        - "public_endpoint"
-        - "protected_endpoint"
-        - "private_endpoint"
+        - "public_endpoint": Accessible to all visitors, logged in or not.
+        - "protected_endpoint": Accessible to all logged in users.
+        - "private_endpoint": Accessible to superusers.
     - Actions:
         - "access_endpoint"

+4. OTHER: There may be other actions that are implementation specific.
+An example could be "services" the user has access to based on subscriptions.

+### Automatic Permission Assignments

+There will be some "automatic" group assignments.
+This is just for simplicity and to prevent users from losing access to public
+resources or access to their own private resources.

+- All users are given full control over resources they own, without need for any group assignment.
+    - action "full_edit" for resources they own
+    - action "assign_groups_to_resource" for resources they own
+    - action "assign_group_to_resources" for groups they own
+    - action "assign_group_to_users" for groups they own
+    - action "view" for their own user details
+    - action "update" for their own user details
+    - action "update_password" for their own user password
+    - action "delete" for their own user object

+The following automatic assignment makes an implicit group for public and protected access, so this does not have to be assigned for all users.

+- All users are implicitly granted permission to "access_endpoint" for target type "protected_endpoint"
+- All visitors (logged in or not) are implicitly granted permission to "access_endpoint" for target type "public_endpoint"

+This is an implementation for public groups capabilities.
+This allows setting different levels of public capability for user resources.
+Note
+that the name "public" can be construed as all visitors logged in or not, however there may be other endpoint restrictions limiting
+who can actually view/edit these resources.

+- All users are in the following groups implicitly, without the need to assign the group to the user.
+    - group "public_view"
+    - group "public_update"
+    - group "public_full_edit"

+## Permission Set Implementations

+Here we give some more detailed implementations for permissions sets.

-### Group Types
+### Example

 Here is a list of types for groups given by the scope of the group.
 These are used to specify permissions granted by the groups.

-- Types for groups of scope "resource"
+- Permission sets for groups of scope "resource"
-    1. "view":
+    1. "resource:view":
         - action "view" for any resource in this group.
-    2. "update":
+    2. "resource:update":
         - action "update" for any resource in this group.
-    3. "full_edit":
+    3. "resource:full_edit":
         - actions  "create", "update", "delete" and "assign_groups_to_resource" for any resource in this group.
-    4. "public_view":
+    4. "resource:public_view":
         - Same as scope "resource" type "view" but system owned rather than user owned.
-    5. "public_update":
+    5. "resource:public_update":
         - Same as scope "resource" type "update" but system owned.
-    6. "public_full_edit":
+    6. "resource:public_full_edit":
         - Same as scope "resource" type "full_edit" but system owned.
-    7. "assign_group_to_resources":
+    7. "resource:assign_group_to_resources":
         - action "assign_group_to_resources" for any group in this group.

-- Types for groups of scope "user"
+- Permission sets for groups of scope "user"
-    1. "view":
+    1. "user:view":
         - action "view" for any resource owned by this user.
-    2. "update":
+    2. "user:update":
-        - action "update" for any resource owned by this user.
+        - action "update" and for any resource owned by this user.
-    3. "full_edit":
+    3. "user:full_edit":
         - actions "create"/"update"/"delete" and "assign_resource_to_groups" for any resource owned by this user.
-    4. "view_user":
+    4. "user:view_user":
         - action "view" for the user details
-    5. "assign_group_to_resources":
+    5. "user:assign_group_to_resources":
         - action "assign_group_to_resources" for any group owned by this user.
-    6. "assign_group_to_users":
+    6. "user:assign_group_to_users":
         - action "assign_group_to_users" for any group owned by this user.
-    7. "admin": Includes the following permissions:
+    7. "user:admin": Includes the following permissions:
         - includes permissions from scope "user" type "full_edit" (includes view and update permission)
         - includes permissions from scope "user" type "view_user"
         - includes permissions from scope "user" type "assign_group_to_resources"
         - includes permissions from scope "user" type "assign_group_to_users"

 - Types for groups of scope "global"
-    1. "protected_access":
+    1. "global:protected_access":
-        - action "access_endpoint" for "protected_endpoints"
+        - action "access_endpoint" for "protected_endpoint"
-    2. "private_access":
+    2. "global:private_access":
         - action "access_endpoint" for "private_endpoints"
-    3. "admin": Includes the following permissions:
+    3. "global:admin": Includes the following permissions:
         - permissions from scope "user" type "admin", for all users
         - action "create" for target "user", for all users
         - action "view" for target "user", for all users
         - action "delete_user" for target "user", for all users
         - action "access_endpoint" for target "private_endpoint"

-### Automatic Assignments

-There will be some "automatic" group assignments.
-This is just for simplicity and to prevent users from losing access to public
-resources or access to their own private resources:

-- All users are given full control over resources they own, without need for any group assignment.
-    - action "full_edit" for resources they own
-    - action "assign_group" for groups they own
-    - action "view" for their own user details
-    - action "modify" for their own user details
-    - action "delete" for their own user object
-- All users are in the following groups implicitly, without the need to assign the group to the user.
-    - group "public_view"
-    - group "public_update"
-    - group "public_full_edit"
-    - group "protected_access"
-- All users (logged in or not) are implicitly granted access to "public_access"

 ## Notes on Assignment of Resources to Groups